Education

 The book that I am currently preparing for publication discusses a similar situation among young Muslims in Turkey.
 Titled "Reading the Qur'an: Translation, Science, and Religious Language in Turkey," it presents an ethnographic analysis of how Muslims navigate religious texts and traditional interpretations within the framework of secularism and modern science.
 This analysis draws on my fieldwork funded by the National Science Foundation and the Wenner-Gren Foundation.

-My other scholarly projects reflect my interests as a design anthropologist.
+My other scholarly projects reflect my interests as an applied anthropologist focusing on the design of human-computer interaction.
 I have collaborated with engineering researchers on five different National Science Foundation-funded projects on the future of work and technology (#1922761, #2024802, #2222713, #2228652, #2431414).
-I am the social sciences lead of WPI's NSF Research Traineeship Program on 'Future of Robots in the Workplace’ and organize a ’social impact of research’ workshop series for graduate student trainees.
-As an extension of my interest in the ethics of workplace technologies, I serve as a co-chair of the IEEE Brain Neuroethics Subcommittee’s 'Work and Employment' working group
+I have been the social sciences lead of WPI's NSF Research Traineeship Program on 'Future of Robots in the Workplace’ and organized a ’social impact of research’ workshop series for graduate student trainees.
+As an extension of my interest in applied ethics, I serve as a co-chair of the IEEE Brain Neuroethics Subcommittee’s 'Work and Employment' working group

-In addition, with two Public Interest Technology University Network (PIT-UN) grants, I cofounded 'JustT Collab' (Collaborative for Technology for Transformative Justice) that has forged new connections among social justice, critical policy studies, and science and engineering education.
+In addition, with two Public Interest Technology University Network (PIT-UN) grants, I cofounded 'JustT Collab' (Collaborative for Technology for Transformative Justice) which has forged new connections among social justice, critical policy studies, and science and engineering education.
 I currently serve on the leadership committee of Public Interest Technology New England (PIT-NE).
-As a proponent of translational humanities, I bring an anthropological lens to the design of human-computer interaction in two projects: one of them is on SWAP (an algorithm-based resource sharing platform for nonprofits) and the other is on WheelUp! (a virtual reality training simulator for new users of powered wheelchairs).
+As a proponent of translational humanities, I bring an anthropological lens to technology design and delivery in two projects: the first is SWAP (an algorithm-based resource-sharing platform for nonprofits) and the second is WheelUp! (a virtual reality training simulator for new users of powered wheelchairs).

-I teach courses on rhetorical theory, research methods, science communication, and technology ethics.
+I teach courses on rhetoric, semiotics, qualitative research methods, AI/robot ethics, and critical AI literacy.
 Inspired by WPI's ethos of project-based learning and informed by my collaborations with fellow educators at WPI's Center for Project-Based Learning, my classes are structured around team projects that help students see themselves and their classmates as active participants in the process of knowledge production and dissemination.
 I work with undergraduate students on their Professional Writing senior capstone projects examining the rhetoric of science, technology, and engineering.
 I also advise Computational Media graduate students at WPI's Interactive Media and Game Development program.

 Visit Digital WPI to view student research and projects advised by Professor Telliel